 How can I be sure I get the best aid package?

-Does applying Early Decision hurt my chances of getting financial aid?
+Does applying Early Decision help or hurt my chances of getting financial aid?

 If I receive an Early Decision financial aid award and later receive a merit scholarship from St. Olaf, how will the merit scholarship fit into my financial aid award?